golang/go/gopls/doc/daemon.md

 ## FAQ

-(these questions are speculative -- as of writing nobody has asked any questions yet!)

 **Q: Why am I not saving as much memory as I expected when using a shared gopls?**

 A: As described in [implementation.md](implementation.md), gopls has a concept